 The beautifully designed shop—no surprise there as the owners Dora Lam and Chen Kai-ping also run an art gallery—is a one-stop shop for getting greener supplies.

 Great products sans plastic

 A large part of the shop is dedicated to zero-waste grocery shopping.
 Visitors can bring their own containers to get a wide array of perishables such as grains, flours, snacks and oil.
 Things like hand soap and laundry liquid can be refilled, too.

 The shop also stocks other sustainable household, personal care and lifestyle products with minimal and relatively green packaging, handpicked from around the world—from a wooden version of “Lego” blocks to shampoo soap to biodegradable medicated adhesive patches (with adorable panda patterns).

 The atmosphere is easy-going.
-As said in multiple interviews, the owners aren’t condemning people who are using plastic, the duo founded Slowood to offer an alternative to the city.
+As said in multiple interviews, the owners aren’t condemning people who are using plastic; instead, the duo founded Slowood to offer an alternative to the city.

 If you have left your mason jar at home, you can get one of the free containers the community donated or get a paper bag from a shopkeeper.